Parikshit-Hooda/Javascript-practice/README.md

 - const -> block scoped. variable declared with const is visible everywhere inside the block its declared in.
 A const variable can only be declared once.
 Value has to be assigned at the time of declaration.

 [some code snippets](https://github.com/Parikshit-Hooda/Javascript-practice/blob/main/var%20let%20const.js)

+### Arrow function

+Syntax for regular JS functions: const square = function(num) {
+return num * num;
+}

+Syntax for arrow functions:

+const square = (num) => {
+return num * num;
+}

+or

+const square = num => num * num; //note that we can remove the parentheses in the parameters in case of only 1 parameter being passed.

+In case of no parameter,

+const dummy = () => console.log("dummy function");

+Note: Arrow functions don't rebind the 'this' keyword.

+### Notes
+- In JS, functions are objects.
+- Using JS 'bind' method, one can bind a method to a JS object to avoid ambiguous behavior of JS 'this' keyword.